-7 Foods Never to Feed your Dog
+7 Foods You Should Never Feed Your Dog

-1) Grapes & Raisins
+1. Grapes & Raisins

 This one should be another no-brainer; even non-owners should be familiar.
-But do you know why?
+But why exactly are chocolates harmful to dogs?
 Research has shown that aside from the caffeine, the most toxic substance found in cocoa is theobromine.
-This chemical (which is found in dark, milk and white chocolate alike, and a general rule of thumb is that the darker the chocolate, the more deadly) causes a plethora of health problems for dogs, including vomiting, diarrhea, dehydration, muscle tremors and even seizures.
+This chemical (which is found in dark, milk and white chocolate) causes a plethora of health problems for dogs, including vomiting, diarrhoea, dehydration, muscle tremors and even seizures.
+As a general rule of thumb, the darker the chocolate, the more deadly.

-6) Onions & Garlic
+6. Onions & Garlic

-7) Macadamia Nuts
+7. Macadamia Nuts

 So there you have it, things you should never feed your dog.
 It is your duty as a dog owner to take care of your dog’s diet, and now since you know a little bit more of what they can and can’t eat, prevention is better than cure, don’t you agree?